Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: EVALUATION

-\paragraph{Rejector:} To efficiently allocate queries among the system’s agents, we employ a highly lightweight architecture specifically designed for small-device deployment (Fig. \ref{fig:rejector_architecture}).
-We utilize TinyBERT architecture \citep{devlin2018bert} to train our rejector.
-This contains only $4.39$M parameters —just $0.35$\% of the main Llama-3.2-1B model, making it suitable for low-compute deployment.
+\paragraph{Agents.} We evaluate our L2D framework in a deployment-motivated setting with one lightweight general-purpose model and two stronger EQA experts.
+As the on-device model, we select \textsc{LLaMA-3.2-1B}~\citep{touvron2023llamaopenefficientfoundation}, which offers broad task coverage while remaining computationally viable for resource-constrained environments.
+For simplicity, we use the base weights without fine-tuning.
+The expert models, \( M_1 \) and \( M_2 \), are \textsc{ALBERT-Base} and \textsc{ALBERT-XXL}, respectively~\citep{lan2020albertlitebertselfsupervised}.
+These models are well suited to EQA and achieve high span-selection accuracy, but they do not offer LLaMA's general-purpose capabilities, making them less suitable as the on-device default model.
+To capture the disparity in inference cost between \( M_1 \) and \( M_2 \), we define a cost ratio \( R = \frac{\text{GFLOPs}(M_2)}{20 \cdot \text{GFLOPs}(M_1)} \) and apply an expert penalty \(\beta_2 = R \beta_1\) to discourage excessive reliance on the more computationally intensive model.

+To avoid tying the analysis to deployment-specific factors such as infrastructure or communication stack, we use GFLOPs as a simple proxy when defining this ratio.
+In practical deployments, users could instead calibrate the \(\beta\) costs using quantities such as network latency or monetary cost.

+\paragraph{Rejector.} To enable cost-aware query allocation across agents, we employ a compact model designed for small-device deployment (Figure~\ref{fig:rejector_architecture}).
+Specifically, we instantiate the rejector using the TinyBERT architecture~\citep{devlin2018bert}, which contains only 4.39M parameters, just 0.35\% the size of the LLaMA-3.2-1B model, making it well suited to low-compute environments.
+The rejector is trained using the surrogate deferral loss (SDL) introduced in Lemma~\ref{lemma:surrogate}.
+We adopt the multiclass formulation \(\Phi_{01}^\nu\) with \(\nu = 1\), corresponding to the standard log-softmax loss~\citep{mao2023crossentropylossfunctionstheoretical}.

-\paragraph{Benchmark:} We chose to benchmark our performance using vote-based ensembles \cite{10.1023/A:1018054314350, trad2024ensemblenotassessingmajority}.
-This closely mirrors our setting by providing supports multiple different models while providing direct allocation.
-However, ensembles do so by querying all models in parallel.
-We are interested in observing the difference in efficiency between our direct allocation and such a approach.
-We also benchmark against a larger model from the Llama-3 family, Llama-3-8B \cite{grattafiori2024llama3herdmodels}, highlighting that our method, which utilizes the more compact 1B variant, not only matches but often outperforms the larger model.
-This is particularly significant in emphasizing that our smaller 1B model overcomes the challenges of deploying a higher performing 8B model on edge devices whilst facing no performance loss.
-When prompting both Llama-3.2-1B and Llama-3-8B, we employ few-shot demonstrations \cite{brown2020languagemodelsfewshotlearners}, with the specific demonstrations detailed in \ref{appendix:few_shot}.
+\paragraph{Benchmark:} We benchmark against vote-based ensembles \citep{10.1023/A:1018054314350, trad2024ensemblenotassessingmajority}, which most closely resemble our setting because they combine multiple models under direct allocation.
+However, ensembles query all models in parallel and therefore operate under a different computational regime.
+We also benchmark against a larger model from the Llama-3 family, Llama-3-8B \citep{grattafiori2024llama3herdmodels}, to assess whether our framework can match or exceed the performance of a substantially larger model while retaining the deployment advantages of the 1B variant.
+When prompting both Llama-3.2-1B and Llama-3-8B, we use few-shot demonstrations \citep{brown2020languagemodelsfewshotlearners}, listed in the appendix.